retroelec/T-HMI-C64/README.md

 - Reboot & Initialization: After saving the new credentials, the ESP32-S3 performs a software reset.
 On the subsequent boot, it uses the newly stored data to connect to your normal Wi-Fi network.

 The keyboard is then accessed via the URL http://"ip-address-of-your-esp32s3" on standard port 80.
-If you have selected the web keyboard, the IP address of your development board will be displayed on the C64 screen at startup (top line).
+If you have selected the web keyboard, the IP address of your development board will be displayed on the C64 screen at startup.
 The GUI itself is self explaining.

 <img src="doc/webkeyboard.png" alt="Web Keyboard" width="800"/>